Gorham's Cave: Discovery

 The cave is named after Captain A. Gorham of the 2nd Battalion Royal Munster Fusiliers, who discovered it in 1907 while opening a fissure at the rear of a sea cavern.
 Gorham inscribed his name and the date of his discovery in lamp-black on the wall of the cave, which has borne his name ever since.
 After this initial discovery, it seems the cave was forgotten—at least at an official level—as Gibraltarian historian and potholer George Palao recalls an inscription on the cave wall that read J. J. Davies 1943.

 Description

 Gorham's Cave is a cave situated on the east side of Gibraltar a few meters above sea level which has formed in Jurassic limestone.
 Total length of this cave is approximately 100 m and at the entrance it is approximately 35 m high.
-Further inside the cave becomes narrower and turns per approximately 90 degrees.
-From the entrance of cave opens a view on the Alboran Sea.
-It is possible that during further research the cave will become longer.
+Farther inside, the cave becomes narrower and turns at approximately 90 degrees.
+From the entrance of the cave, the view opens onto the Alboran Sea.
+It is possible that after further research, the cave will become longer.